LeanerCloud/ec2-instances-info/README.md

 - Click on the `Terminal` then `New Terminal` in the top menu
 - In the terminal run `cd ~/cloudshell_open/ec2-instances-info/examples/instances/`
-- `go run .` will run the example code.
+- `go run .` will run the example EC2 code.
+- For Azure VM data: `cd ~/cloudshell_open/ec2-instances-info/examples/azure/` and `go run .`